Interpol's President Is Reported Missing In China, Prompting Inquiry

 Police in Lyon, France — where Interpol is based — were alerted to Meng's seeming disappearance by his wife, who said she became worried when he fell out of touch after leaving for a trip to China, according to Le Parisien.
 His wife and children live in Lyon, reports Europe 1.

-Details about the case are still emerging; as for where Meng is believed to have gone missing, a source tells Agence France-Presse, "He did not disappear in France."
+Details about the case are still emerging; as for where Meng is believed to have gone missing, a source told Agence France-Presse, "He did not disappear in France."

-French authorities have not released any details about the investigation; instead, it's been described by multiple sources who spoke to media outlets.

 Interpol released a statement saying only that it was "aware of media reports in connection with the alleged disappearance" of Meng.
 The agency added, "This is a matter for the relevant authorities in both France and China."

+Beyond that, French authorities have not released any details about the investigation; instead, it has been described by multiple sources who spoke to media outlets.

 Meng was elected president of Interpol in 2016; his term runs through 2020.
 He is a veteran of China's police and security systems, serving as the country's vice minister of public security and the head of the country's Interpol bureau.
-His past duties include running China's counter-terrorism office.
+His past duties include running China's counterterrorism office.

+As of Friday, Meng was still included in the list of leaders on the Chinese public security ministry's website.
+But unlike others on that roster, he's no longer listed as being a member of the agency's Communist Party Committee – a designation he held as recently as March, according to the Internet Archive.

 When he was elected, Meng was the first Chinese official to take the post, and it triggered a range of responses.